This article will teach you about Workflow settings.

 You can set (from left to right) the name, description, responsible role, auto due date, and read-only options.

-Editing a Grading Criterion
+Editing a Rating Criterion

-Creating a New Grading Criterion
+Creating a New Rating Criterion